CLIxIndia-Dev/unplatform_v2/README.md

 This will run `webpack` and dump the compiled CSS and JavaScript files in to the `static/ui` directory.

-# Bundling Unplatform code
+# Building a Basic Unplatform bundle
-A shell script, `build_script_all_ssl.sh`, is included in this repository to create an `unplatform` bundle.
-An `unplatform` bundle includes:
+A shell script, `build_script_all_ssl.sh`, is included in this repository to create a basic `unplatform` bundle.
+A basic `unplatform` bundle is an intermediate step that creates a working version of `unplatform` with interactive tools, but does not make an easy, one-click installable file (i.e. a final distributable) with ePubs and assessments.
+To learn how to create a final distribution, see the section below.

+A basic bundle includes:

 * Unplatform epub reader
 * QBank assessment engine